onerayhan/cs210_trend_followers/README.md

   date, tweet, views as values.
 The date of each element will be compared with XU100 excel sheet where changes in BIST-100 value are located.
 The dates of dictionaries will be found in XU100 and will be sorted into negative folder if value is negative or into positive folder if value is positive.
+## True Labeling

+- parse_keywords.py
+  checks each neg or pos assigned files keywords and move them to other folder if falsely labeled

+## Model Training

+- bert_train
+  + Trains the data with Bert Model and checks the results.
+Bert Tokenizer is also used to further preprocess the data.
+  + To see the results and scores of the model please check this file.

+## Visualizations

+- Visualizations.ipynb
+  To show the performance on of the model on whole data and to visualize the sentiments made from brokerages or news this file is implemented.
+- CS210Visualization.pptx